feathr-ai/feathr/docs/dev_guide/publish_to_maven.md

 ## Troubleshooting
 - If you get something like `[error] gpg: signing failed: Inappropriate ioctl for device`, run `export GPG_TTY=$(tty)` in your terminal and restart sbt console.
+- If the published jar fails to run in Spark with error `java.lang.UnsupportedClassVersionError: com/linkedin/feathr/common/exception/FeathrInputDataException has been compiled by a more recent version of the Java Runtime (class file version 62.0), this version of the Java Runtime only recognizes class file versions up to 52.0`, make sure you complied with the right Java version with -java-home parameter in sbt console.

 ## CI Automatic Publishing